alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/apidoc/DependencyProperty/DependencyProperty-remarks.md

 -   The property reports information to Alternet UI, such as whether changing a the property value should require the layout system to recompose the visuals for an element.

- To learn more about dependency properties, see [Dependency Properties](../../introduction/dependency-properties/dependency-properties.md).
 If you want properties on your custom types to support the capabilities in the preceding list, you should create a dependency property.

  An attached property is a property that enables any object to report